PixelOrangeDev/JSONifyArgs/README.md

+# :rotating_light: No longer under active development :rotating_light:
+> This project is no longer under active development, however, it should continue to work indefinitely, unless NodeJS changes something dramatically.

+---

 # JSONifyArgs!

 JSONifyArgs quite literally does what it says on the tin: it takes the command line arguments of a NodeJS script, and pops them into a handy-dandy JSON object!